 - Claims Life and disability insurance products :

 Q3.
 My client recently consulted a medical practitioner via tele/video consultation.
 Can they submit a claim for these services?
-NEW QUESTION

 - Audiologist or audioprosthetist